UnfoundLabs/ERC404-V1/README.md

 4. Gas Efficiency Improvements:
 By introducing a systematic approach to ID management, the upgraded contract also achieves better gas efficiency.
-The reuse of IDs minimizes the need for additional storage operations,

-which are among the most gas-intensive operations in the Ethereum Virtual Machine (EVM).
-This efficiency is crucial for maintaining low transaction costs and enhancing the contract's scalability.
+The reuse of IDs minimizes the need for additional storage operations, which are among the most gas-intensive operations in the Ethereum Virtual Machine (EVM).This efficiency is crucial for maintaining low transaction costs and enhancing the contract's scalability.

 ## Getting Started: